netmix/dj-on-air-widget/readme.txt

 == Frequently Asked Questions ==

+= Can I set it so that only certain roles can add schedules to user accounts?
+I don't want Subscribers to start adding themselves to the widget. =

+Yes, as of version 0.2.
+The options page is under the Settings tab.

 = I don't like the way the sidebar widget is styled.
 Can I change it? =

 Yes.
 Just edit the /dj-on-air/styles/djonair.css file and change whatever you want.